BEV-Patch-PF: Particle Filtering with BEV-Aerial Feature Matching for Off-Road Geo-Localization: Experiments

 \subsection{Q1 \& Q2: Accuracy and Generalization}

 Table~\ref{tab:tartandrive_ate} presents the quantitative ATE results, while Figure~\ref{fig:td-trajectories} provides a qualitative comparison of the trajectories.
-For tracking accuracy, our method achieves an average ATE of 2.90 m, significantly outperforming BEVLoc (21.90 m) and the odometry baselines.
-Unlike the discontinuous trajectory from BEVLoc, whose pose-graph struggles with per-frame ambiguities, our sequential filtering approach produces a smooth and accurate estimate without requiring any GPS corrections after initialization.
+For tracking accuracy, our method achieves an average ATE of 3.10~m, significantly outperforming BEVLoc (21.90~m) and the odometry baselines.
+Compared with BEVLoc, which often exhibits discontinuities when per-frame ambiguities are not fully resolved by its pose graph, our sequential filtering approach produces smooth and accurate trajectories without using absolute position fixes during inference.

-For generalization, on routes not seen during training, \textsc{BEV-Patch-PF} maintains a low ATE of 3.41 m, again surpassing all baselines.
-This demonstrates our model's ability to generalize to novel paths while maintaining high accuracy.
-The cumulative distribution of error (Fig.~\ref{fig:td-ape-cdf}) confirms a tight error profile for our method on both seen and unseen routes.
+For generalization, on routes not seen during training, \bpp maintains a low ATE of 3.61~m, again surpassing all baselines.
+This demonstrates that \bpp generalizes well to novel paths while maintaining high accuracy.
+The cumulative error distribution in Fig.~\ref{fig:td-ape-cdf} further confirms that our method maintains a substantially tighter error profile on both seen and unseen routes.

-\subsection{Q3: Canopy and Shadow Robustness.}
+\subsection{Q3: Canopy and Shadow Robustness}

-To test our method's robustness to challenging aerial views, we use the GQ dataset, which contains dense canopy and strong shadows that occlude the ground.
-As shown in Table~\ref{tab:gq-ate} and qualitatively in Figure~\ref{fig:gq-traj}, \textsc{BEV-Patch-PF} successfully maintains lock and estimates an accurate trajectory, demonstrating that our learned features are robust to these challenging real-world conditions.
+To test robustness under challenging aerial conditions, we use the \textsc{UT-SARA-GQ} dataset, which contains tree-canopy cover and shadowed trail segments.
+As shown in Table~\ref{tab:gq-ate} and qualitatively in Figure~\ref{fig:gq-traj}, \bpp maintains track lock and estimates accurate trajectories, demonstrating that the learned features remain effective under these real-world appearance variations.